Advanced Features

 Below are some valid examples of expressions, each on a separate line:

-side = side + 1 // Moves front notes to the left, left notes to the right, and right notes to the front
+side=side+1 // Move front notes to the left, left notes to the right, and right notes to the front

-side = -side // Swaps the left and right side notesModifying HOLD Properties
+side=-side // Swap left and right side notesModifying HOLD Properties

 All expression evaluations ignore SUB type notes.
 Instead, for HOLD type notes there are special property variables available: